mF2C/Documentation/documentation/developer_guide/installation.rst

 To make use of the SLA Management on IT-1, you must install an agreement in the system.
 This agreement will be detected by the GUI when creating a service instance and will be associated to it.

 An agreement is represented by a simple JSON structure.
 Below is the default agreement that you should install.
 This agreement will check that the service operations are executed in less than one second.
 Modify the constraint to allow different time threshold.
-You must also modify the name of the agreement (including the details part) to match the name of a installed service.
-Install as many agreements as service kinds you want to observe.

 .. code-block:: bash

  {
-    "name": "your-service-name-here",
+    "name": "*",
     "details":{
 	"id": "2018-000234",
 	"type": "agreement",
-	"name": "your-service-name-here",
+	"name": "*",
 	"provider": { "id": "mf2c", "name": "mF2C Platform" },
 	"client": { "id": "a-client", "name": "A client" }, "creation": "2018-01-16T17:09:45Z",